-You can "deblock" those recipients by changing there status to "unsent" in step 2.
-"Recipients".
+You can "deblock" those recipients by changing the status to "unsent" in "Recipients".

 In SmartSerialMail Enterprise Edition you may use the "Backup Database" function to save your data.
 On the new computer you use the "Restore Database" function to restore your data.

-If a mail cannot be sent, it is marked as "Error" to signal thefailure.
-If the problem has been fixed the status can be changed tounsent in step "2.
-Recipients" and resent.
+If a mail cannot be sent, it is marked as "Error" to signal the failure.
+If the problem has been fixed the status can be changed to unsent in step "2.
+Recipients" and then beresent.